HVMS/CloudProject/README.md

   the items are matched, the full order email will be sent otherwise a partial order will be delivered.
 I have focused here mostly on the backend part to use different types of cloud services based on storage, network, serverless functions, computing, and other services.

+# Beauty of this project

+- Cloud Formation - Just imagine, you're a newbie to Amazon and don't know how to push buttons to create resources but you know how to write code.
+Don't worry here is the solution.
+  Cloud formation basically works on the concept of Infrastructure as Code (IaC) and it helps you model and set up your AWS resources so that you can spend less time managing those resources and more time focusing on your applications that run in AWS.

 # Backend Architecture

 ![image](https://github.com/HVMS/CloudProect/assets/38061955/eafbb9eb-de7d-4b47-bbfb-f9a285405478)